PrinceOfIgor/GemmCUDA/README.md

 # Running with different matrix sizes:
-From the Anaconda admin prompt, navigate to the repo in the correct environment, then run the following commands: python Gemm_CUDA.py 4096 4096 4096
+From the Anaconda admin prompt, navigate to the repo in the correct environment, then run the following example command: python Gemm_CUDA.py 4096 4096 4096

 ## Profiling (most useful if running just one kernel)